Convergence Rates in Uniform Ergodicity by Hitting Times and $L^2$-exponential Convergence Rates: Introduction and general results

-A ``mixed'' method appeared in \cite{myh10} where the moment of hitting time and spectral gap for reversible Markov chains are used to estimate the convergence rate in strong ergodicity.
-The advantage of the ``mixed'' method is two-fold.
-On the one hand, in many cases, the uniform moment of the hitting time can also afford the lower bounds for the spectral gap, so that we can get the explicit bound given by using the moment of the hitting time in many concrete models.
-On the other hand, if it happens that the upper bound can be given to the spectral gap, then we find a phenomenon that the optimal convergence rate in strong ergodicity $\kappa$ equals to the spectral gap $\lambda_{1}$ whenever the process is strongly ergodic.
+On the other hand, if it happens that the upper bound can be given by the convergence rate in exponential ergodicity $\lambda$, then we find a phenomenon that the optimal convergence rate in uniform ergodicity $\kappa$ equals to $\lambda$ whenever the process is uniformly ergodic.
 This is an interesting phenomenon which was first proved in \cite{mz17} for the birth-death process.
-In general, if the Markov semigroup $P_t$ is ultra-bounded, i.e. $\|P_t\|_{2\rightarrow\infty} <\infty$ for some $t>0$, then $\kappa=\lambda_{1}$, see \cite{myh06} for an argument.
+In general, if a reversible Markov semigroup $P_t$ is ultra-bounded, i.e. $\|P_t\|_{2\rightarrow\infty} <\infty$ for some $t>0$, then $\kappa=\lambda$, see \cite[Proposition 1.3]{myh06} for an argument.
 However, ultra-boundedness is a much stronger property to be satisfied.
-As we will see soon, we actually find an extensive class of Markov processes, from Markov chains, diffusion processes to L\'{e}vy type processes, satisfying $\kappa=\lmd_1$.
+As we will see soon, we actually find an extensive class of Markov processes, from Markov chains, diffusion processes to L\'{e}vy type processes, satisfying $\kappa=\lmd$.

 Let $(X_t)_{t\geqslant 0}$ be a Markov process on state space $(E,\mathscr{B})$ with transition function $P_t(x,\cdot)$ which admits a stationary probability measure $\pi$.